Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/Report.md

 ### 3. Big O
 Build another table that presents the best, worst, and average case for Bubble, Selection, and Insertion.
 You are free to use resources for this, but please reference them if you do.

+#### 3.2 Worst Case
+Provide example of arrays that generate _worst_ case for Bubble, Selection, and Insertion Sorts

+#### 3.3 Best Case
+Provide example of arrays that generate _best_ case for Bubble, Selection, and Insertion Sorts

 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
 Use the bullets, and feel free to cut and past the full LatexMath we used to generate them.